lrischioni/hybrid-rocket-design/README.md

 This project consists of a tool developed to assist researchers and students during the design of hybrid rocket engines.
-This tool can solve the rocket problem using the [CEA NASA](https://www1.grc.nasa.gov/research-and-engineering/ceaweb/) (McBride) program, perform a propellant analysis by varying the misture ratio value, as well as carry out a simulation of the burning for a single perforation tubular grain, providing as output the motor dimensions.
+This tool can solve the rocket problem using the [CEA NASA](https://www1.grc.nasa.gov/research-and-engineering/ceaweb/) (McBride) program, perform a propellant analysis by varying the mixing ratio value, as well as carry out a simulation of the burning for a single perforation tubular grain, providing as output the motor dimensions.

 This software can be used during early development to validate the propellant viability, as well as the motor geometry.
 See [Usage](#usage) for more information about everything this tool can do.